DAguirreAg/Robot-hand/README.md

 * launch file: It holds the code that will be executed by roslaunch and it will set up all the nodes and simulation accordingly.

 ## Getting into details
 This repository can be divided into two main components, the simulation and the ROS environment.
-Below code is for a more in-depth explanation, which you shouldn't care about as it is done automatically by the system when using `roslaunch setMeUp.launch`.
+Below code is for a more in-depth explanation, which you shouldn't care about as it is done automatically by the system when using `roslaunch launchMe.launch`.

 ### ROS enviroment